Santi Aldama Player Props: Grizzlies vs. Lakers

 Santi Aldama Insights vs. the Lakers

-- Aldama is responsible for taking 7.2% of his team's field goal attempts this season with 7.0 per game.
+- This season, Santi Aldama has made 3.3 shots per game, which adds up to 7.2% of his team's total makes.

-- He's connected on 1.4 threes per game, or 11.4% of his team's makes from beyond the arc this season.
+- Aldama is averaging 3.6 three-point field goal attempts per game this season, which is 10.5% of his team's tries from beyond the arc.

-- Aldama's opponents, the Lakers, have one of the NBA's fastest tempos, ranking third with 105.6 possessions per game, while his Grizzlies rank 24th in possessions per game with 104.6.
+- Aldama's opponents, the Lakers, have one of the fastest offensive tempos, ranking third, averaging 105.4 possessions per game, while his Grizzlies average 104.4 per game, which ranks 22nd among NBA teams.

-- Giving up 117.9 points per game, the Lakers are the 24th-ranked squad in the league on defense.
+- The Lakers are the 24th-best defensive team in the league, giving up 117.6 points per contest.

-- Giving up 45.7 rebounds per contest, the Lakers are the 27th-ranked team in the NBA.
+- On the boards, the Lakers have allowed 45.6 rebounds per contest, which puts them 28th in the NBA.

-- The Lakers are the 21st-ranked squad in the NBA, conceding 25.8 assists per game.
+- Looking at assists, the Lakers are ranked 23rd in the NBA, conceding 25.9 per game.

-- Looking at 3-pointers, the Lakers have given up 12.8 makes per game, 21st in the NBA.
+- The Lakers are the 21st-ranked team in the league at allowing threes, conceding 12.7 made 3-pointers per contest.

 Santi Aldama vs. the Lakers